How-to: Transition from Evernote Basic, Plus or Premium to Evernote Business

 Sharing content with your team

 Once you’ve deployed Evernote Business to your team, it’s time to share content with them.
-Although Evernote Business is designed for sharing and collaboration within your team, by default, all business notes and notebooks are not shared - only the creator and the admin(s) can see or access that content.
+Although Evernote Business is designed for sharing and collaboration within your team, by default, all spaces, business notes and notebooks are not shared - only the creator and the admin(s) can see or access that content.
 When you’re ready to share content, you have two primary options - sharing with individuals or with your entire company.

 New ways of finding content across your business